 Lead Critic for the site, as well as serving as an editor when needed.

-Moreover, with Dead Reckoning Part One the franchise continues to prove that it is one of the best action series in the world of cinema.
-With practical stunts abound, no one else is really making these types of films but stars like Tom Cruise and directors like Christopher McQuarrie.
-It also works well enough that McQuarrie knows his main character similar to that of Sergio Leone and The Man with No Name.
+Moreover, with Dead Reckoning, the franchise continues to prove that it is one of the best action series in the world of cinema.
+With practical stunts abound, no one else is really making these types of films but stars like Tom Cruise and filmmakers like Christopher McQuarrie.
+It also works well enough that McQuarrie knows his main character is similar to that of Sergio Leone and The Man with No Name.

-This entry shines in letting the audience know that this is in fact the beginning of the end for Ethan Hunt.
-The dialogue continuously throws out ideals about things like destiny, and the world ending and “fighting the good fight,” and where Hunt really belongs in the grand scheme of fate.
-This is when the emotional beats really shine.
-The stakes feel extremely high and on the nose for Ethan, which have truly never felt better to see played out on screen.
+This entry shines in letting the audience know that this is, in fact, the beginning of the end for Ethan Hunt.
+The dialogue continuously throws out ideals about things like destiny, the world ending, and “fighting the good fight,” and where Hunt really belongs in the grand scheme of fate.
+This is when the emotional beats truly shine.
+The stakes feel extremely high and on the nose for Hunt, which has truly never felt better to see played out on screen.

 Spoilers to follow.